Bollywood and Tirol – a love affair!

-Film successes have also increased the number of Indian holidaymakers coming to Tirol in the footsteps of their „divine“ film stars.
+Film successes have also increased the number of Indian holidaymakers coming to Tirol in the footsteps of their “divine” film stars.
 This has in turn prompted the Tirol Tourist Board to intensify Tirol tourism promotion in India.
-Thanks to participation in selected trade fairs and workshops, sales calls and mailings in the major towns throughout the subcontinent the number of Indian visitors to Tirol has considerably increased in the course of recent years – between 1998 and 2014 by over 700% to 54.324 overnight stays!
+Thanks to participation in selected trade fairs and workshops, sales calls and mailings in the major towns throughout the subcontinent the number of Indian visitors to Tirol has considerably increased in the course of recent years – between 1998 and 2018 by over 1.466,7 % to 106.194overnight stays!

 The following text from Johannes Koeck, head of Cine Tirol, summarises the memorable experiences of working with Indian film productions in Tirol.